Great Replacement conspiracy theory: White genocide conspiracy theory

 Despite its own singularities and concepts, the "Great Replacement" is encompassed in a larger and older "white genocide" conspiracy theory, popularized in the US by neo-Nazi David Lane in his 1995 White Genocide Manifesto, where he asserted that governments in Western countries were intending to turn white people into "extinct species".
 Scholars generally agree that, although he did not father the theme, Camus indeed coined the term "Great Replacement" as a slogan and concept, and eventually led it to its fame in the 2010s.

 The idea of "replacement" under the guidance of a hostile elite can be further traced back to pre-WWII antisemitic conspiracy theories which posited the existence of a Jewish plot to destroy Europe through miscegenation, especially in Édouard Drumont's antisemitic bestseller La France juive (1886).
 Commenting on this resemblance, historian Nicolas Lebourg and political scientist Jean-Yves Camus suggest that Renaud Camus's contribution was to replace the antisemitic elements with a clash of civilizations between Muslims and Europeans.

 Also in the late 19th century, imperialist politicians invoked the Péril jaune (Yellow Peril) in their negative comparisons of France's low birth-rate and the high birth-rates of Asian countries.
 From that claim arose an artificial, cultural fear that immigrant-worker Asians soon would "flood" France.
 This danger supposedly could be successfully countered only by increased fecundity of French women.
 Then, France would possess enough soldiers to thwart the eventual flood of immigrants from Asia.
 Maurice Barrès's nationalist writings of that period have also been noted in the ideological genealogy of the "Great Replacement", Barrès contending both in 1889 and in 1900 that a replacement of the native population under the combined effect of immigration and a decline in the birth rate was happening in France.

 Scholars also highlight a modern similarity to European neo-fascist and neo-Nazi thinkers from the immediate post-war, especially Maurice Bardèche, René Binet and Gaston-Armand Amaudruz, and to concepts advanced from the 1960s onward by the French Nouvelle Droite.

-The associated and more recent conspiracy theory of "Eurabia", published by British author Bat Ye'or in her 2005 eponymous book, is often cited as a probable inspiration for Camus's "Great Replacement".
-Eurabia theory likewise involves globalist entities, that are led by both French and Arab powers, conspiring to Islamize Europe, with Muslims submerging the continent through immigration and higher birth rates.
+The associated and more recent conspiracy theory of "Eurabia", formulated by British author Bat Ye'or in her 2005 book Eurabia: The Euro‐Arab Axis, is often cited as a probable inspiration for Camus's "Great Replacement" theory.
+The Eurabia theory likewise involves supposed "globalist" entities that are led by both French and Arab powers, conspiring to bring about the Arabization and Islamization of Europe, with Arabs and Muslims submerging the continent through immigration and higher birth rates.
 Eurabia depicts immigrants as invaders or as a fifth column, invited to the continent by a corrupt political elite.